top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

     duckiebot $ roslaunch intersection_navigation intersection_navigation_node.launch veh:=![robot_name]

-If you want to visualize what happens at the intersection when the template is matched, just follow these steps simultaneously with Step 3 described previously.
+If you want to visualize what happens at the intersection when the template is matched, just follow these steps simultaneously with Step 3.

 Navigate to the Duckietown folder,